Sign up to instantly receive your Free Report, 'How to get a Great Commercial Loan'

 I already feel your skepticism.
 Buy commercial real estate?
 This year?
-Doesn’t this guy know that vacancy rates are skyrocketing, unemployment is on the rise and market sentiment is that commercial real estate will be "the next shoe to drop"?
+Doesn’t this guy know that vacancy rates are skyrocketing, unemployment is high and market sentiment is that commercial real estate will be in a freefall as we all continue working from home and shopping online?

 This may seem obvious, but unless you’ve set up shop in your home, every business needs space to operate.
 You’ve already decided to be in business, now you must choose to either rent or own your space.